benC1232/mirrori-exercise/README.md

  ```

 # info
-i started this project with basic knowledge in python and knowledge in networking, as for redis, flask and docker i googled a lot and now i know how to use flask (still not so sure about the docker)
+i started this project with basic knowledge in python and knowledge in networking, as for redis, flask and docker i googled a lot and now i know how to use flask and redis (still not so sure about the docker)